 Boarding a snowcat certainly takes the award for the most exciting way to travel to dinner.
 We were zipped up the mountain in the huge piste machine, usually used for grooming the snow, in the darkness as the snow fell to Rifugio La Montanara.

 If anyone thinks their kids are too young to enjoy the joys of a snowy mountain holiday.
 I hope I’ve helped to erase some of your fears.
-I saw so many prams and baby slings around Andalo, even I was surprised.
+Even I was surprised at the number of prams and baby slings spotted around Andalo.
 There really is something for everyone on the slopes whether you’re a skier, snowboarder or neither.

 Our experience of skiing in the Paganella ski area was fantastic and most importantly so easy with young ones as Andalo is completely set up for family winter breaks.